 The Company accounts for performance-based options according to the ASC 718, Compensation - Stock Compensation ("ASC 718"), which are subject to different accounting depending on whether they meet the definition of performance conditions, market conditions, or other conditions.
 The conditions present in the Company's grants contain both performance and market conditions.
-The effect of each condition is reflected in the grant-date fair value and the performance-based options are measured considering the probability of satisfying the performance and market conditions.
-The Company has used a Monte Carlo Simulation Model to calculate the fair value of the performance condition (the completion of the IPO) and market condition (the 25% higher value after the IPO condition).
+The effect of each market condition is reflected in the grant-date fair value and the performance-based options are recognized considering the probability of satisfying the performance and market conditions.
+The Company has used a Monte Carlo Simulation Model to calculate the fair value of the grantconsidering the market condition (the 25% higher value after the IPO condition).
 The performance condition was determined to not be probable at the time of the grant date, and the recognition of compensation cost was deferred until the IPO was consummated in November 2021.
-The recognition of expense for the portion of the grant-date fair value assigned to the market condition will be recognized as expense according to the derived service period in the valuation model.
+The recognition of expense for the portion of the grant-date fair value as expense according to the derived service period in the valuation model.